Sekiro: Shadows Die Twice

 “In some levels, you need to find the best order to kill the enemies silently - this was not funny in 'Commandos', and it is neither funny here.”

 The stability of the game has received mixed reviews, with many players reporting significant bugs, glitches, and performance issues, particularly with controller support and hitboxes.
-While some users have experienced smooth gameplay on systems like the Steam Deck and Linux, others have faced frequent freezes, crashes, and frustrating gameplay mechanics that detract from the overall experience.
-Overall, the game's stability appears to be inconsistent, with a notable divide between those who encounter severe issues and those who report a relatively bug-free experience.
+While some users noted that the game runs well on certain platforms like the Steam Deck and Linux, others experienced frequent freezes, crashes, and frustrating gameplay mechanics that detracted from the overall experience.
+Overall, the game's stability appears to be a major concern for a substantial number of players, overshadowing its positive aspects.

 “The game is super buggy and the beginning when you get to the first boss it becomes borderline game breaking.”